• Skip to primary navigation

 • Add salt and baking powder; beat until combined.

-• Add the flour to the batter in three parts alternately with the milk, starting and ending with the flour.
+• Add the flour to the batter in three parts, alternately with the milk, starting and ending with the flour.
 Mix until everything is well combined.

 • Using a 1 ¾-inch ice cream, drop batter into wells of prepared pan.
 (See Tip 3)

-• Bake in preheated 350°F oven for 17 to 18 minutes or until top springs back when lightly pressed.
+• Bake in preheated 350°F oven for 17 to 18 minutes or until the top springs back when lightly pressed.

 • Remove the pan from the oven and let the bundtinis cool in the pan for 5 minutes.
-After 5 minutes, remove from pan to a wire rack.
+After 5 minutes, remove from the pan to a wire rack.

 • When the bundtinis are completely cooled, transfer to brioche paper cups.
 Spoon the frosting into a piping bag fitted with a #4B open star tip.
 Swirl the frosting from the outside to the center top of each of the bundtinis.